Citrine and Topaz

 In India topaz was said to prolong life if worn above the heart.
 Indeed, Hindu’s believed the stone to be sacred as did shamans who would use it in their healing rituals.
 It was believed to help with determination, strength and resilience.

-Colourless Topaz can form enormous crystals, some weighing literally tons.
+Colourless Topaz can from enormous crystals, some weighting literally tons.
 Therefore, it is inexpensive to buy.